 The Pembrokeshire Coast Path runs for 186 miles along the most breath-taking coastline in Britain.
 Stretching between St Dognaels in the north to Amroth in the South, the route crosses a wonderful variety of coastal landscapes.
 You will walk along rugged cliff tops, descend to sheltered coves, cross wide open beaches, and meandering estuaries.
 As well as offering a wonderful variety of breath-taking scenery, the area is rich in bird life and coastal flowers.
 If you are lucky, you may also spot seals and wild ponies.On avaerge the Pembrokeshire Coast Path takes 10 to 15 days to complete.

 How long does the Pembrokeshire Coast Path take to complete?

 The Pembrokeshire Coast Path (also known as the Pembrokeshire Coastal Path) is quite a challenging route.
 It takes on average 10-15 days to walk from end to end.
 The ascents and descents amount to 35,000ft, which is roughly equivalent to climbing Everest.
 So, a certain amount of pre-walk training is recommended.
 The route is very well way marked, but as always it is a good idea to take a guidebook and map.

 Pembrokeshire Coast Path

-The Pembrokeshire Coast Path is part of the 870 mile Wales Coast Path, a natural extension for those intrepid souls among you!
+This route is part of the 870 mile Wales Coast Path, a natural extension for those intrepid souls among you!